 Applications for the Award of Excellence in Rangeland Management remain open at all times

-Applications for each award close in November of each year.
-Any member of the Society interested in either award is invited to apply.
+Applications for the Travel Grant and Scholarship close in November of each year.
+Any member of the Society interested in either award is invited to apply:

 Click here to download the ARS Award Guidelines.

 Click here to download an Application Form for the Travel Grant and Scholarship.

 At the Society’s AGM in May 2019, a proposal was accepted to establish an annual Award of Excellence in Rangeland Management.
 The recipient of this award shall have rendered or is a significant contributor to the betterment of the rangelands.